 - Fill in the About information related to your business

-- Integrate other social media such as Instagram, YouTube or Pinterest
+- Integrate other social media such as Instagram, YouTube, or Pinterest

 What to Post on Your Facebook Fan Page

 While the goal of making a business Facebook fan page is for marketing, you want to avoid posting only "buy now" type messages.
-Remember, social media is social and this is called a fan page, so your goal is to build a community.
-To do that, you need to not only post helpful information, but also, messages that will attract followers and have them engage with you.
+Remember, social media is social, and this is called a fan page, so your goal is to build a community.
+To do that, you need to not only post helpful information but also messages that will attract followers and have them engage with you.
 Some ideas of what to post include:

-- Blog post from your blog
+- Posts from your blog

 - Images with quotes or memes